-The last Child Trust Fund was opened in January 2011, meaning the youngest person to hold one would be at least 11.
+The last child trust fund was opened in January 2011, meaning almost all of their holders are at least in their teens.
 With this in mind, it’s reasonable to expect a fairly large number of people will have lost track of where their child’s CTF is, or even forgotten whether they’d opened one.

 Fortunately, you won’t need to employ a private investigator to trace a lost CTF, as the government can do this for you for free.
 All you need to do is follow one of these steps:

 Send a written request to Charities, Savings and International 1, HMRC, BX9 1AU

 If your child is under 16 include your child’s Unique Reference Number on any correspondence.
 You can find this on letters from HMRC or the Department for Work and Pensions if you claim child benefit

 If your child is age 16 or more include their National Insurance number